bobrown101/jupyter-d3/README.md

 *Must have jupyter installed*

-run
 ```

-jupyter notebook
+To start the project:

+jupyter notebook    # this should be run at the root directory of this repo
 ```
-at the base of this project

 the main file that I have been working on is force-directed-graph.ipynb